Throne of Glass was the second book I read this past August,

 and I almost had as much fun reading it as I would swimming and drowning in a sea of cake.

-I’m that weird breed of reader that hardly buys books until after I’ve read them* (there’s something called a LIBRARY, ALRIGHT) and I was literally halfway through Throne of Glass and I immediately sauntered over to Book Depository and ordered the next two books in the series because Throne of Glass was rude and pressured me into it.
+I’m that weird breed of reader that hardly buys books until after I’ve read them* (there’s something called a library, alright**) and I was literally only halfway through Throne of Glass when I sauntered over to that great friend, Book Depository, and ordered the next two books in the series because Throne of Glass was rude and pressured me into it.

 ***Who are you, really?
 That’s cruel!

 ****Making sense is too mainstream

 ★ ★ ★ ★

 After serving out a year of hard labor in the salt mines of Endovier for her crimes, 18-year-old assassin Celaena Sardothien is dragged before the Crown Prince.
 Prince Dorian offers her her freedom on one condition: she must act as his champion in a competition to find a new royal assassin.